 Ferris Bueller’s Day Off

 I will accept no argument.
-This is the BEST film ever made.
+This is the BEST cheer-up film ever made.
 It has musical numbers and headmasters getting stuck in dog doors and ball games and car accidents and EVERYTHING.
 Life’s Pretty Short is also basically my life motto.